Precision limit under weak coupling with an ancillary qubit: Effects of imprecise control

 \section{Effects of imprecise control}

 It is generally difficult to control both encoding process associated with the to-be-estimated phase and to-be-optimized protocol parameters with an infinite accuracy.
-Our protocol is confirmed to be robust against the small deviation of the direction of the phase encoding in Eq.~(\ref{U}) and the coupling strengths of both transversal and longitudinal interactions in Eq.~(\ref{optimal g gz}).
+Our protocol is confirmed to be robust against the small deviation of the direction of the phase encoding in Eq.~(\ref{U}), the imperfection in the polarized direction for the probe state preparation in Eq.~(\ref{probeOptimal}), and the coupling strengths of both transversal and longitudinal interactions in Eq.~(\ref{optimal g gz}).

 In Eq.~(\ref{U}), we have set $\alpha=x$ for the direction of phase encoding.
 With a small angle deviation from the $x$ axis, denoted by $\delta$, the encoding operator becomes